ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-5-summary.rst

     Drag the description from the left and drop it on the correct code on the right.
 Click the "Check Me" button to see if you are correct.

+.. |Quizlet| raw:: html

+   <a href="https://quizlet.com/434070386/cs-awesome-unit-3-vocabulary-flash-cards/" target="_blank" style="text-decoration:underline">Quizlet</a>

+For more practice, see this |Quizlet|.

 Common Mistakes
 ===============